Data provided when integrating with Kaspersky Industrial CyberSecurity for Networks

 If Kaspersky Industrial CyberSecurity for Linux Nodes is integrated with Kaspersky Industrial CyberSecurity for Networks, Kaspersky Industrial CyberSecurity for Linux Nodes saves the following information, which may contain personal and confidential data:

-Public key of the Integration Server certificate
+Public key of the KICS for Networks server certificate.

 Client certificate.

-Credentials for authenticating on the proxy server
+Credentials for authenticating on the proxy server.

-Settings of tasks received from Integration Servers:
+Settings of tasks received from KICS for Networks servers:

 Type of OVAL script source: application databases or file